Skip navigation

 There is no cure for Williams syndrome.
 Avoid taking extra calcium and vitamin D. Treat high blood calcium if it occurs.
 Blood vessel narrowing can be a major health problem.
 Treatment is based on how severe it is.

 Physical therapy is helpful for people with joint stiffness.
 Developmental and speech therapy can also help.
-For example, having strong verbal skills can help make up for other weaknesses.
+For example, having strong verbal skills can help make up for other problems.
 Other treatments are based on the person's symptoms.

 It can help to have treatment coordinated by a geneticist who is experienced with Williams syndrome.